 If you love good coffee and/or sweet treats, you absolutely must visit Wallflowers Cafe, one of Bangkok’s hidden gems!
 This spot has to be one of the most beautiful cafes in the world, with an interior that is light, airy, eclectic and effortlessly gorgeous.
 A large wooden bench adorned with some of the most stunning cakes and sweets I have ever seen will have you spoilt for choice, while the coffee selection is nothing short of impressive.
 In addition to traditional favourites, there are quirky options combining unusual ingredients like coffee, sparkling raspberry and pop-rock candy!

 For the very best views of Bangkok, you’re going to want to get above the city and the Mahanakhon Skywalk is the ideal spot.
 Time your visit for sunset, so you can watch the sky change colour and enjoy a cocktail or two as the day comes to a close.
-At a staggering 314 metres, the Skywalk is Thailand’s highest observation deck, offering 360 degrees, panoramic views from indoor and outdoor viewing areas (thinking of mum, here, who doesn’t love heights).
+At a staggering 314 metres, the SkyWalk is Thailand’s highest observation deck, offering 360 degrees, panoramic views from indoor and outdoor viewing areas (thinking of mum, here, who doesn’t love heights).
+Get tickets for the SkyWalk here.

 6. Dinner at Mahanakhon SkyBar